chemica/augmentations-gem/README.md

 ## Installation

-This gem is not yet registered.
-One it is, add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'augmentations'